 Since 2001, the Parties to the UNFCCC have increasingly noted the importance of Indigenous Peoples and their traditional knowledge in decisions adopted under the UNFCCC.
 Explicit references to Indigenous Peoples and traditional knowledge are contained in more than 60 decisions adopted by the Conference of the Parties, or in reports adopted by its subsidiary bodies.
 Key milestones are worth highlighting.
 In the 2010 Cancun Accords, the Parties took note of the UNDRIP and stressed the importance of protecting Indigenous Peoples' rights and knowledge in the context of action aimed at addressing deforestation (decision 1/CP.16).
-In 2015, the Paris Climate Agreement recalled the need for all parties, when taking climate action, to respect, promote, and take into consideration their respective obligations related to the rights of Indigenous Peoples.
-In addition, the Paris Decision established a Local Communities and Indigenous Peoples Platform to promote the exchange of experiences and sharing of best practices related to traditional knowledge and committed to strengthening such knowledge, technologies, practices, and efforts (decision 1/CP.21).
-In the context of the Local Communities and Indigenous Peoples Platform, the Parties recalled the UNDRIP (decision 2/CP.23).
+The 2015 Paris Climate Agreement recalled the need for all parties, when taking climate action, to respect, promote, and take into consideration their respective obligations related to the rights of Indigenous Peoples.
+In Paris, the Parties also established a Local Communities and Indigenous Peoples Platform to promote the exchange of experiences and sharing of best practices related to traditional knowledge and committed to strengthening such knowledge, practices, and efforts (decision 1/CP.21).
+In the context of this Platform, the Parties recalled the UNDRIP (decision 2/CP.23).
+The modalities for the Platform were finalized at COP-24 (decision 2/ CP.24).